ratnajitmukherjee/UCSHDRVideoComp/README.md

 *Figure 4: Evaluation of the proposed algorithm against existing state-of-the-art*

-The proposed algorithm along with the novel luminance and chroma preservation function was evaluated alongside four existing state-of-the-art HDR compression algorithms i.e. hdrv [2], BBC-HLG [3], Dolby-PQ [4] and Fraunhofer (adaptive LogLUV [5]) using multiple established HDR-specifc objective metrics, some of which  [6], [7] are shown in Figure 4.
+The proposed algorithm along with the novel luminance and chroma preservation function was evaluated alongside four existing state-of-the-art HDR compression algorithms i.e. hdrv [2], BBC-HLG [3], Dolby-PQ [4] and Fraunhofer (temporally coherent adaptive LogLUV [5]) using multiple established HDR-specifc objective metrics, some of which  [6], [7] are shown in Figure 4.
 The robust and detailed methodology followed for this evaluation has been previously established in [8].

 As can be seen the proposed algorithm performs better than existing state-of-the-art at bitrates >= 0.4 bpp.
 However, some of the algorithms such as PQ [4] outperforms the proposed algorithm at bitrates < 0.4 bpp.